Memory, Pain, and Nervous System Problems

 Many older adults are reluctant to ask for help to relieve their pain.
 Some may believe that pain is just part of having cancer and of aging, or fear that taking pain medications will cause drug addiction.
 Some think that mentioning pain or discomfort makes them a problem for caregivers.
 Others are afraid that their doctor won't focus on curing the cancer if they spend their time treating pain.

 But you don't have to be in pain.
 Controlling your pain is a way to help you feel better and stay active.
-And newer medications made available in this past decade have helped control pain due to cancer better than ever before.
+And newer medications made available in this past decade have helped control cancer-related pain better than ever before.

 Talk to your doctor.
 Describe your pain as clearly as possible and point out where it hurts.
 Describe how it feels -- sharp, throbbing, etc. Explain how often it occurs, how long it lasts, and what seems to trigger it, make it worse, or lessen the pain.
 Explain how the pain affects your daily life.